Judahh/Minimal/README.md

 ```

-This is a simplified representation of the syntax rules using a BNF-like notation for some constructs in the "Minimal" language.
+This is a simplified representation of the syntax rules using a BNF-like notation for some constructs in the 'Minimal' language.
 For a complete and accurate grammar, additional rules for various constructs, including expressions, operators, scoping, and more, would need to be defined.

 Developing a complete and precise formal grammar for a programming language involves specifying rules for all language constructs in detail, handling precedence, associativity, and other intricacies.
 It typically requires a dedicated language specification document with extensive details and examples.